jdrussell5252/PokemonRemake/README.md

 # PokemonRemake
-A remake of Pokémon Emerald in Unity Engine with C#.
+A remake of Pokémon Emerald in Unity Engine with C# (In Progress).